nexussays/jekyll-asset-pipeline/README.md

 The error block has styling to make it bright red, but you can hook in additional styling by using the id `#asset_pipeline_errors`.

 > If, for whatever reason, you don't want these two files to be generated as part of the asset pipeline (`asset_pipeline_errors`, the include file, and `asset_pipeline_errors.log`, which contains the log) just delete `asseterrorlog_generator.rb`.

+### Bugs In Asset Pipeline

+If you encounter an error with the asset pipeline code, try deleting `.asset_cache` in your assets directory.
+If that doesn't solve the problem, see if there is an open issue for the problem and open a new one if there is not.